Yuan-KK/Assignment/README.md

 $ python LENGTH.py -i ~/python/test/EcoliK12.fasta
 4641652
 ```
-# Get the complementary strand.
+# 2.Get the complementary strand.
 `COMPLEMENT.py` is the program to output the complementary strand of the DNA sequence.

 **Usage:**
 ```sh
 python COMPLEMENT.py -i read.fasta [-o output.txt]
 ```
-# Translate the DNA sequence.
+# 3.Translate the DNA sequence.
 `TRANSLATE.py` is the program to translate a DNA sequence to a protein sequence using the standard codon table.

 **Usage:**